Even if Kaze’s brother still lived, the person he once knew as his twin was already dead, and had been for years.

 “And don’t forget, we were younger than Aiko at the time.”

 Kaze shook his head.
 “She’d be almost on her own.
 We had each other!”

-Indeed, that was true… but Rajin had died long ago, along with their father, not physically but mentally.
+Indeed, that was true… but Rajin had died long ago, four years ago, not physically but mentally.